MarioAriasC/langur/README.md

 A Scala 3 implementation of the [Monkey Language](https://monkeylang.org/)

 For the Scala Native implementation, go to the [`scala-native-experiment` branch](https://github.com/MarioAriasC/langur/tree/scala-native-experiment)

-For the Scala Graal implementation, go to the [`scla-graalvm-experiment`](https://github.com/MarioAriasC/langur/tree/scala-graalvm-experiment)
+For the Scala Graal implementation, go to the [`scla-graalvm-experiment` branch](https://github.com/MarioAriasC/langur/tree/scala-graalvm-experiment)

 Langur has 3 sibling implementations: